Aishwarya-Nikam30/Locally-Kubernetes-Cluster--Minikube/README.md

-# 🚀 TASK 5: Build a Kubernetes Cluster Locally with Minikube
+# 🚀 Build a Kubernetes Cluster Locally with Minikube

 ## 📌 Objective
 Deploy and manage applications in a local Kubernetes cluster using **Minikube** on Windows with PowerShell.